auberginekenobi/protocols/1_Basic_python/README.md

 The other way is to adjust the *p*<0.05 (usually reported as "adjusted *p*" or *q*-value) threshold to limit the number of expected false positive results.
 For example, in our RNA-seq experiment above, we could set a stricter *p*=0.05/20,000=2.5e-6 threshold, so that the cumulative chance of a false positive across *any* of our 20,000 hypotheses is 5%.
 This is known as *Bonferroni correction*.
 Another is to set a *q*-value such that no more than *q* of results are expected to be false positives; ie., a threshold of *q*<0.1 indicates that 10% of results would be expected to be false positive.
 The mathematics of how to do this are beyond scope, but the standard method is *Benjamini-Hochberg FDR correction*.
 BH correction is standard for differential analysis of RNA-seq and will be used when we test multiple hypotheses in Tutorial 1.3.

-[^1] A good rule of thumb in software is never to reinvent a solution that already exists[^2].
+[^1]: A good rule of thumb in software is never to reinvent a solution that already exists[^2].
 Using someone else's software is usually easier than writing your own, and it makes your analysis more reproducible.
 See also [https://xkcd.com/927/].
-[^2] (unless the extant solution is incorrect, not properly maintained, costs money, or implementing a new solution is a graduation requirement)
+[^2]: (unless the extant solution is incorrect, not properly maintained, costs money, or implementing a new solution is a graduation requirement)
+[^3]: Love MI, Huber W, Anders S. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.
+Genome Biol.
+2014;15(12):550. doi:10.1186/s13059-014-0550-8. [user guide](https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
+[^4]: edgeR 4.0: powerful differential analysis of sequencing data with expanded functionality and improved support for small counts and larger datasets | bioRxiv.
+Accessed October 18, 2024. https://www.biorxiv.org/content/10.1101/2024.01.21.576131v1 [user guide](https://bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf)
 [^5] However, an issue arises when 20,000 independent lab groups each examine a different gene under similar conditions.
-In that case, the scientific community still has to read 1,000 publications based on false positive results, even though each lab has followed standard practice using the *p*<0.05 threshold for reporting significant results.
+In that case, the scientific community may still have to read 1,000 publications based on false positive results, even though each lab has followed standard practice using the *p*<0.05 threshold for reporting significant results.
 This is, in my opinion, a major cause of the current "reproducibility crisis in science".